 The issue of the London Gazette of 28th January, 1862, referred to a Petition for adjudication of Bankruptcy filed in the County Court at Attleborough on 23rd January 1862 whereby Mark Hart, a higgler (an itinerant dealer) of Great Ellingham, was adjudged bankrupt.
 The first meeting of the creditors was to be held at the same County Court on the 6th February.

-The bankruptcy of Mark Hart of Great Ellingham, higgler, was also reported in the Norfolk Chronicle of February 1st, 1862.
+Mark Hart’s bankruptcy was also reported in the Norfolk Chronicle of February 1st, 1862.

 Who was Mark Hart?

 The 1861 census reveals a 44-year-old farmer of six acres, Mark Hart with his wife Julia, aged 46, and six year old son John William living in Wood Lane, Little Ellingham.
-The census tells us that Mark Hart and his son were born in Little Ellingham and his wife in nearby Caston.
+Mark Hart and his son were born in Little Ellingham and his wife in nearby Caston.

-By 1871, Mark Hart with his wife and son had again moved.
+However, by 1871, Mark Hart with his wife and son had moved again.
 The census of 1871 captures the family at 12 Beeston Road, Litcham.
 Mark’s occupation is that of an agricultural labourer.
-Before too long, the family were on the move again – back to Great Ellingham.
+Before too long, the family were on the move once again – back to Great Ellingham.

 Harrod’s Directory of 1878, lists Mark Hartt (Hart) as a farmer and landowner in Great Ellingham.
 Mark Hart is also listed as a farmer and fowl dealer in Great Ellingham in William White’s Directory of 1883.